Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians

 Let's face it: Nobody likes to be awakened from a deep sleep, and that applies to humans as well.
 However, the reaction from one individual and another may be different.
 You may have people just turning to the other side, while others may be even cursing at you.
 Among dogs, there may also be a variety of responses based on their individual temperaments.

-Generally, in an ideal situation, a dog awakened by the owner accidentally brushing against his fur may care less about it or may wake up, lift his head and look around and perhaps get up to follow the owner or just go back to sleeping.
+Generally, in an ideal situation, a dog awakened by the owner accidentally brushing against his fur may care less about it or may wake up, lift his head and look around and perhaps get up to follow the owner or just go back to sleep.
 Many dogs sleep by their owners' feet on purpose so to be awakened by their owners' movements and stay informed about their whereabouts.

 Some dogs may lightly startle upon being woken up, but their startle responses don't involve aggression.
 The dog may perhaps yawn (not because he's tired but more because he got startled) and then go back to sleep.

 Of course, not all dogs react in the same way, and the same dogs may react differently in different situations.
 For instance, a dog may react aggressively if he was having a bad dream or if he was suddenly startled by a noise that wasn't associated with the owner.